rlmoser99/design_patterns/README.md

 # Design Patterns in Ruby
 Find the best pattern for the problem you have.
 Do not try to find a way to stick in the pattern that you want to use.

-Summary of GoF Patterns
+## Summary of GoF Patterns
 - Template Method: redefines certain steps of an algorithm without changing the algorithm's structure
 - Strategy: varies part of an algorithm at runtime
 - Observer: helps building a highly integrated system, maintainable and avoids coupling between classes
 - Composite: builds a hierarchy of tree objects and interacts with all them the same way
-- Iterator: provides a way to access a collection of sub-objects without exposing the underlaying representation
+- Iterator: provides a way to access a collection of sub-objects without exposing the under-laying representation
 - Command: performs some specific task without having any information about the receiver of the request
 - Adapter: helps two incompatible interfaces to work together
 - Proxy: allows us having more control over how and when we access to a certain object